nithsubr/Personal_Activity_Monitor_Analysis/index.md

 testing <- read.csv("pml-testing.csv")
 ```

-*Data Collection*: The abstract provided at the link - [Abstract][3] describes the data collection and classification Process (process of classifying the sensor readings of each record on a quality scale of A to E) in detail.
+*Data Collection*: The abstract provided at the link - [Abstract][3], describes the data collection and classification Process (process of classifying the sensor readings of each record on a quality scale of A to E) in detail.

 **About the Data**

 1. Each row contains a distinct set of sensor readings taken at a given time instance.

-2. We would be predciting the outcome stored in the variable named "classe"
+2. We would be prediciting the outcome stored in the variable named "classe"

 3. There are variables for calculated features on the "Euler angles (roll, pitch and yaw)", "total acceleration", "gyros x/y/z", "acceleration x/y/z" and "magnet x/y/z" for each of the 4 sensors - "Belt", "Arm", "Forearm" and "Dumbell".